The Subject Was Roses (1968) is a beautiful film. It’s remarkable for a few reasons:

 There was no celebration when I signed the contract…I was terrified of the work to be accomplished and the possibility—no, probability—that I would not be able to do it.
 I was secretly pleased that everyone knew I didn’t want to do the film in the first place, so that if I failed, Roald and Val would get the blame.”

-But as much as she did not want to make the film, Patricia found herself on an airplane to NYC in early 1968 to begin filming.
+But as much as she didn’t want to make the film, Patricia found herself on an airplane to NYC in early 1968 to begin filming.
 She felt even more unprepared for the daunting task of acting in a feature film on the first day of rehearsals:

 “On the first day of rehearsals for The Subject Was Roses, I seethed in a cold anger towards Roald and Valerie.
 I could not believe they had put me in this position…my stroke had put me in another rhythm for the past three years, and my clumsy body was out of the acting habit.
 Jack and Martin were repeating their stage roles and were letter-perfect in their lines…I was totally stymied by trying to remember even a few…I could find no excitement in me for acting.
 I wanted to go home.”

-So not only was Patricia only three years out from her debilitating strokes and committed to do a film she did not want to make, the other two actors in the film had originated their roles on Broadway, and had benefited from years of Broadway performances to perfectly develop their characters and memorize the script.
+So not only was Pat committed–against her will– to make a feature film a mere three years out from her debilitating strokes, the other two actors starring with her in the film had originated their roles on Broadway.
+While Pat struggled just to remember her lines, Martin Sheen and Jack Albertson now benefited from years of Broadway performances to perfectly develop their characters for the screen.

-But if I’ve learned anything about Patricia Neal this month, it’s that she never EVER gave up.
-And so she made up her mind that
+Patricia Neal never gave up.
+She made up her mind that:

 “I was going to prove to myself that I could do it [acting] again.”

-And so Patricia, with the help of her friend Valerie who accompanied her to NYC, began studying her script day and night, skipping meals and even sleep to commit her lines to memory.
-The hard work paid off, and Patricia began to gain confidence in her ability to not just keep up with her co-stars, but to excel in her role.
+But the hard work paid off, and Pat began to gain confidence in her ability to not just keep up with her co-stars, but to excel in her role.

-When I watched the film this week, Patricia had me from the first second her regal face filled the screen, and my amazement at her beautiful performance in The Subject Was Roses only grew from there.
-Patricia has a five-page monologue at the end of the film, which she shot in one take without need of a teleprompter.
-She delivers this monologue with such genuine feeling and confidence with the words, you’d never guess that a mere three years before, Patricia was unable to talk or communicate even the most basic human emotions.
+Patricia even memorized her five-page monologue at the end of the film, which she shot in one take without need of a teleprompter.
+Pat delivers this monologue with such genuine feeling and confidence, you’d never guess that just three years earlier, she was unable to talk or communicate even the most basic human emotions.

 A Real Pro

-There’s a scene in the film where Patricia’s Nettie dances with her son, and another incredibly touching scene of Nettie walking alone on the beach with her thoughts as she contemplates the disappointments of her life.
+There’s a scene in the film where Nettie dances with her son, and another touching scene of Nettie walking the beach alone, contemplating the disappointments of her life.

 “People who came to watch us were not only fans who wanted to see a movie being made.
 Many were stroke victims, some in wheelchairs, some relearning how to walk and talk, and all seemed to take pride and pleasure in the fact that their Patricia was making it again.
 The outside world was becoming an intimate place for me.”

-And so Patricia took on a new role, that of inspirational stroke survivor.
-It was a mantle she would wear with pride for the rest of her life, bringing hope to countless stroke survivors that they too could make a full recovery.
+Patricia Neal took on a new role, that of inspirational stroke survivor.
+It was a mantle Pat proudly wore the rest of her life.
+Patricia Neal and her inspiring recovery continue to bring hope to countless stroke survivors today.

 Pat's Rave Reviews